ryanpmiller/flow-prompt/.github/instructions.md

 - AI Integration: Lambda + API Gateway to call OpenAI/Claude
 - Payments: Stripe (webhooks routed via Lambda/API GW)

+Installation:
+- Do not use deprecated node packages.
+Attempt to use the latest most popular solution.
+- Do not use deprecated components.
+Instead find the latest requirements and use the most appropriate replacement.

 What It Does

 Prompt Flow Builder lets users: